better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

                             |-- $CERTIFIER[1]
                             `-- $CERTIFIER[2]
 ```
-See [Namespacing](#Namespacing) for more on monorepo structure.
+See [Namespacing][na] for more on monorepo structure.

-As well as being added to `remotes/$TRACKED_PEER_ID`, the tracking peer's monorepo will also gain an entry in its `config` file (See [Fetching](#Fetching)).
+As well as being added to `remotes/$TRACKED_PEER_ID`, the tracking peer's monorepo will also gain an entry in its `config` file (See [Fetching][fe]).
 This means that if the tracked peer announces changes and they are gossiped to the tracking peer — whether through their device or another peer's — they can be fetched and applied to the tracking peer's monorepo.

 #### Direct Tracking
 The other way a peer can track another peer is by explicity telling their monorepo to track a specific `PEER_ID`.
 Using the `track` function with `PEER_ID` of interest, the monorepo creates a new entry in the git config.
 Any updates from the tracked peer can be similarly fetched and applied the tracking peer's monorepo.

-The [`Manage Remotes`](using-radicle/pushing-and-pulling-changes.md/#adding-remtoes) feature in Upstream uses the `track` function to add peers as remotes directly to the project.
+The [`Manage Remotes`][mr] feature in Upstream uses the `track` function to add peers as remotes directly to the project.

 #### The Social Graph